|College:||Louisiana State '86|

 |College:||McNeese State (1978)|

-A veteran coach, Bob Howell comes to Missouri Southern after nine years as a high school head coach in Louisiana, most recently serving as the athletic director and head football coach at Plaquemine High School.
-Howell will serve as the Lions' offensive coordinator.
+A veteran coach, Bob Howell is in his second season at Missouri Southern after nine years as a high school head coach in Louisiana, most recently serving as the athletic director and head football coach at Plaquemine High School.
+Howell will serve as the Lions' co-offensive coordinator.

 Howell spent three seasons at Plaquemine, leading his team to playoff appearances in each season.
 He was 18-15 in his tenure there.
 Prior to Plaquemine, Howell served as the head coach at Zachary High School for five seasons where he led the team to five-straight playoff appearances, a 49-16 overall record and four class 4A district titles.